Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/monitoring/HttpMonitor/classes/HttpMonitor.md

 #### Remarks

-Updates the monitor's configuration by performing a shallow merge of the provided partial configuration with existing settings.
-This recreates the underlying Axios instance with the updated configuration to ensure all changes take effect.

-The merge is shallow - nested objects are not deeply merged.
-Only validates that provided values are of correct types but does not validate ranges or other business logic constraints.
+Performs a shallow merge and recreates the Axios instance.
+Only validates types, not value ranges.
+Throws if invalid types are provided.

 #### Throws

-Error if config contains invalid property types
+Error if config contains invalid property types.

 #### Implementation of